themanyone/whisper_dictation/README.md

 If VRAM is scarce, quantize `ggml-tiny.en.bin` according to whisper.cpp docs.
 Or use `-ng` option to avoid using VRAM altogether.
 It will lose some performance.
 But it's not that noticeable with a fast CPU.

-If `whisper_cpp_server` refuses to start, reboot.
+If `whisper_cpp_server` is slow or refuses to start, reboot.
 Or try and reload the crashed NVIDIA uvm module `sudo modprobe -r nvidia_uvm && sudo modprobe nvidia_uvm`.

 Edit `whisper_cpp_client.py` client to change server locations from localhost to wherever they reside on the network.
 You can also change the port numbers.
 Just make sure servers and clients are in agreement on which port to use.